Famous/framework/README.md

-# Famous Framework (early beta)
+# Famous Framework (alpha)

 The Famous Framework is a new JavaScript framework for creating reusable, composable, and interchangeable UI widgets and applications.
-It's declarative, functional, and built on the [Famous Engine](https://github.com/Famous/engine).
-We are excited to make it available as open source under an MIT license for the first time as part of an early public beta.
+It balances declarative with imperative and functional with stateful, and it's built on top of the [Famous Engine](https://github.com/Famous/engine).
+We are excited to make it available as open source under an MIT license for the first time as part of a public alpha.

+Read more about the Framework in our in-depth [introductory blog post](//blog.famous.org).

 - - - -